citiesense/docs/pages/4-Using City Pages.md

 * Locate yourself in a city: ![alt text](https://farm2.staticflickr.com/1699/24917424116_ab5b1c3f7b_s.jpg "locate me"), and
 * the capability of adding a Project to the PReP map.

-Each City featured on Citiesense has its own version of a City Page.
+Each city featured on Citiesense has its own version of a City Page.
 Some City Pages are more comprehensive than others with regards to the amount of data available, but they are all organized the same way with 4 categories of data pertaining to urban real estate.

 ### City Data Categories
 #### When you click on the (![alt text](https://farm2.staticflickr.com/1476/24850246751_82a03d9d23_s.jpg "layers")) icon you will find interactive map layers of data organized under the following categories: